ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

    * In the routing table, create a route and set the next hop to **VPN connection**, which enables direct routing to the VPN tunnel.
 For more information, see [Creating a route](/docs/vpc?topic=vpc-create-vpc-route&interface=ui).
    * While creating a route, select the VPN gateway and VPN connection to define the next hop for traffic.
    * Enable the **Advertise** toggle so that on-premises routes that are learned from the VPN gateway are advertised to the transit gateway.

-   When you create a route with a VPN connection as the next hop, the route advertisement setting is configured during route creation.
-If you want to change this setting, you must delete and recreate the route with the updated preference.
-   {: note}

 After the connection with the transit gateway is established, the route shows **On** in the Advertise column of the routing table.
 On-premises routes are then automatically advertised through the transit gateway.